FeralInteractive/medieval2-unitcards/README.md

 ### 4) Updating in game portraits

 Convert the output .png files to .tga.
-(Recommend using use [Magick plugin](https://imagemagick.org/script/download.php)
+(Recommend using [Magick plugin](https://imagemagick.org/script/download.php)

 Simply update the file in game (if replacing an existing asset) or add the file to the relevant directory (if producing for a mod).